syncfusion-content/xamarin-docs/Xamarin/Introduction/Troubleshooting/System.IO.PathTooLongException-occurs-during-sample-browser-compilation.md

 # System.IO.PathTooLongException occurs during sample browser compilation

-Sometimes this kind of error may occur while compiling the sample browser project due to the paths of intermediate output files and the NuGet packages are too long.
+Sometimes this kind of error may occur while compiling the sample browser project due to the paths of intermediate output files and the nuget packages are too long.

 <table>
     <tr>